kevinBloomquistGA/instructionalInterview/README.md

 ```<head></head>```</br>

+The ```<head>``` is where we place content that is meant to be unseen.
+It usually contains information or links to other files that the page will need to render correctly.

 2) And a **Body**</br>

 ```<body></body>```</br>

-...in which we place our content
+...in which we place any content that is intended to be seen or rendered.

 Our Boiler plate looks like this: